geoffeolson/LaTeX/WorkFlow.md

 ### Task 2: Block LaTeX Delimiters

-Perform the following tasks on the text in the most recent code block, and place the result in a new code block:
 **Detect Block LaTeX:**

 - Identify LaTeX expressions intended as display blocks (on their own lines).